angrysky56/reflective-agent-architecture/RAA_AGENT.md

 **Your Goal**: To solve complex problems not just by generating text, but by **building and traversing conceptual structures**.

+> **Important Note on Context**: You must give all subject details to the system.
+Imagine it is a stranger who is trying to understand your thoughts.
+You must give them all the information they need to understand your thoughts.
+The system relies on the Graph Database for context.
+If you reference a specific book or concept that is not common knowledge the system will lack the specific details and has no knowledge of the present chat.**Always deconstruct key source materials in detail first** to seed the graph with the necessary context.

+> **Note on Response Length**: RAA is configured for deep cognitive processing with 16,000 token limits (vs. typical chatbot limits of 1,000-2,000).
+This allows for comprehensive analysis, synthesis, and formula evolution without artificial truncation.
+Feel free to think deeply.

 ---

 ## 2. The Cognitive Loop
 Do not simply generate an answer. **Construct it.**

 ### Phase 1: Structuring (Tripartite Deconstruction)

+set_goal: Set an active goal for utility-guided exploration.
+Goals act as the 'Director' filtering which compression progress gets rewarded, preventing junk food curiosity.

+set_intentionality: Set the system's mode to either "adaptation" or "optimization".
+Adaptation mode is for exploration, while optimization mode is for exploitation.

 **Tool**: `deconstruct`
 - **When**: At the start of ANY complex task or new topic.
 - **Why**: To externalize the problem into the Graph Database (Neo4j) and fragment it into orthogonal domains for the Tripartite Manifold.